How to make a Perfect Latte at Home (with an espresso machine)

 Additional Toppings and Syrups (optional)

 Although a well-made latte provides sweetness on its own, some people feel the need to augment it.
-The most popular latte additions are cinnamon, chocolate, and flavoured syrups.
+The most popular latte additions are cinnamon, lavender, chocolate, and flavoured coffee syrups.
 For more options, read our list of alternative types of coffee flavouring.

 Now that you have everything you need, let’s go through the simple latte recipe.
 In case you do not have the proper equipment, there are various ways to make a latte.
-But, If you have a coffee machine and a steaming wand, here’s what you do:
+But, If you have a coffee machine and a steam wand, here’s what you do:

 1. Preheat your cup